matrixdex/devpy/README.md

 # Webdex
 Webdex generates a website from text, PDF and JSON files using a Python script ```dev.py```.
-It helps freely host and rapidly update [The Matrix Dex](https://alinoorul.github.io).
-Webdex is built in [Research Engine](https://alinoorul.github.io/researchengine.html) so scientists host their own journals.
+It freely hosts and rapidly updates [The Matrix Dex](https://alinoorul.github.io).
+Webdex is built in [Research Engine](https://alinoorul.github.io/researchengine.html) so scientists host their own journals, companies publish financial reports in HTML, users blog through Python, and more.

 Get a webdex to put your research papers on the Internet for free.
 Read TL;DR to get your research online fast.